thelogtree/logtree-node/README.md

 const MyLogtree = new Logtree(your_publishable_api_key, your_secret_key)

 // send an event
-MyLogtree.sendLog({ content: "Some user just joined my waitlist!", folderPath: "/waitlist" })
+MyLogtree.sendEvent({ content: "Some user just joined my waitlist!", folderPath: "/waitlist" })

-// send an event for quick debugging purposes MyLogtree.sendDebugLog("got here")
 ```

-## sendLog details
+## sendEvent details

-The `sendLog` function takes in an object of type SendLogParams with the following fields:
+The `sendEvent` function takes in an object of type SendEventParams with the following fields:

 ```
-type SendLogParams = {
+type SendEventParams = {
   /**
-   * whatever information you want to log to Logtree */
+   * whatever information you want to send to Logtree */
   content: string;
   /**
-   * folderPath the folderPath of where you want the log to live in Logtree. (e.g. "/transactions/suspicious", "/new-users", etc).
+   * folderPath the folderPath of where you want the event to live in Logtree. (e.g. "/transactions/suspicious", "/new-users", etc).
 This must start with a "/" and not contain any spaces.
    */
   folderPath: string;
   /**
-   * some referenceId you want the log to belong to (we recommend you make this the user's email when possible).
-This makes searching for logs easier in Logtree.
+   * some referenceId you want the event to belong to (we recommend you make this the user's email address when possible).
+This makes searching for events easier in Logtree.
    */
   referenceId?: string;
   /**
-   * if you want to be linked somewhere when you click on this log in Logtree, put that url here. (e.g. maybe you want it to link to a user's dashboard in some 3rd party application).
+   * if you want to be linked somewhere when you click on this event in Logtree, put that url here. (e.g. maybe you want it to link to a user's dashboard in some 3rd party application).
    */
   externalLink?: string;
   /**
-   * providing this will autopopulate your logs with relevant context from the request.
+   * providing this will autopopulate your events with relevant context from the request.
    * info that will be autopopulated includes: req.user, user-agent header, the method and url of the request, etc */ req?: Request;
   /**
-   * any other additional data you want to record that is relevant to this log */ additionalContext?: Object;
+   * any other additional data you want to record that is relevant to this event */ additionalContext?: Object;
 };
 ```

-In the example above, you can see that we decided to only send the `content` and the `folderPath` of the log.
-Note that if Logtree were to ever error out (say you exceeded your account log limit), we'll automatically catch the error for you if you use this package.
+In the example above, you can see that we decided to only send the `content` and the `folderPath` of the event.
+Note that if Logtree were to ever error out (say you exceeded your account's monthly event limit), we'll automatically catch the error for you if you use this package, but won't catch it if you send the event over regular HTTP instead of using this package.

 ## sendDebugLog details